MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-protect-parts-of-documents-by-using-content-controls.md

 ### To protect an area of a document at design time

-1. In the document that is hosted in the [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] designer, select the area that you want to protect.
+1. In the document that is hosted in the Visual Studio designer, select the area that you want to protect.

 2. On the Ribbon, click the **Developer** tab.